Challenger Deep: Topography

 The Challenger Deep is a relatively small slot-shaped depression in the bottom of a considerably larger crescent-shaped oceanic trench, which itself is an unusually deep feature in the ocean floor.
-The Challenger Deep consists of three basins, each 6 to 10 km long, 2 km wide, and over 10850 m in depth, oriented in echelon from west to east, separated by mounds between the basins 200 to 300 m higher.
+The Challenger Deep consists of three basins, each 6 to 10 km long, 2 km wide, and over 5930 fathom in depth, oriented in echelon from west to east, separated by mounds between the basins 200 to 300 m higher.
 The three basins feature extends about 48 km west to east if measured at the 10650 m isobath.
 Both the western and eastern basins have recorded depths (by sonar bathymetry) in excess of 10920 m, while the center basin is slightly less deep.
-The closest land to the Challenger Deep is Fais Island (one of the outer islands of Yap), 287 km southwest, and Guam, 304 km to the northeast.
+The closest land to the Challenger Deep is Fais Island (one of the outer islands of Yap), 155 nmi southwest, and Guam, 164 NM to the northeast.

 Detailed sonar mapping of the western, center and eastern basins in June 2020 by the DSSV Pressure Drop combined with manned descents revealed that they undulate with slopes and piles of rocks above a bed of pelagic ooze.
 This conforms with the description of Challenger Deep as consisting of an elongated seabed section with distinct sub-basins or sediment-filled pools.

+Tectonics

+The topography above is explained by the subduction of tectonic plates and is complex.